PX4/PX4-user_guide/en/dev_log/ulog_file_format.md

 A log may not contain default values for all parameters.
 In those cases the default is equal to the parameter value, and different default types are treated independently.

-This message can also be used in the Data section, and the data type is restricted to `int32_t` and `float`.
+This message can also be used in the Data section, and the same data type and naming applies as for the Parameter message.

 This section ends before the start of the first [Subscription Message](#a-subscription-message) or [Logging](#l-logged-string-message) message, whichever comes first.